Skip to content

 Communication Best Practices

-This page compiles best practices for the CTA review board presentation, drawing from CTA coaches, successful candidates, and review board judges.
-Organized into five areas: delivery, diagrams, Q&A handling, time management, and body language, with an anti-patterns section covering what NOT to do.
+These best practices come from CTA coaches, successful candidates, and review board judges.
+They cover five areas: delivery, diagrams, Q&A handling, time management, and body language.
+An anti-patterns section at the end covers what NOT to do.

 Presentation Delivery